gruntwork-io/terragrunt/docs/_docs/02_features/lock-file-handling.md

 ### Disabling the copy of the generated lock file

-In certain use cases, like when using a remote source module, containing the lock file within it, you probability don't want Terragrunt to also copy the lock file into you working directory, in such scenarios you can opt out from the copy feature by using `copy_terraform_lock_file = false` in the `terragrunt.hcl` file as following:
+In certain use cases, like when using a remote module containing a lock file within it, you probably don't want Terragrunt to also copy the lock file into your working directory.
+In these scenarios you can opt-out of copying the `.terraform.lock.hcl` file by using `copy_terraform_lock_file = false` in the `terraform` configuration block as follows:

 ```hcl
 terraform {